How to Set Up and Use Webhooks in Testlify

 • Timestamp

-Click any message to inspect the full payload and see the delivery attempt status (Succeeded/Failed) per endpoint.
+Click any entry to view the full payload and the per-endpoint delivery status (Succeeded / Failed).

 Activity

-The Activity tab shows a Historical Delivery Attempts chart over the last 6 hours, with a summary of Successful and Failed attempt counts.
-Use this to monitor the health of your webhook integration at a glance.
+The Activity tab shows a historical delivery attempts chart over the last 6 hours, with totals for Successful and Failed attempts.
+Use it to monitor your webhook integration health at a glance.

 Webhooks v2 payloads use a richer, nested data structure compared to v1.
 Below is a sample payload for the assessment.created event: